hashintel/labs/apps/sim-core/README.md

 - [ ] Direct GitHub integration for simulation management and storage
 - [X] Removal of legacy UI elements which no longer function

-While we work toward completing this migration project, please be mindful of the software's current limitations.
+While we work toward completing phase one, please be mindful of the software's current limitations.

+Phase two of our migration process involves enabling users to create, work with and run [HASH Core] and [HASH Engine] simulations in the [HASH] application directly.

 ## Limitations

 The sim-core engine is strongly limited to being a run-only environment.
 Current recommended use is as follows: